asineesh/Benchmark_Raman_DeepLearning/README.md

 ### 3. Download the MLROD dataset
 Download it from https://odr.io/MLROD#/search/display/1348/eyJkdF9pZCI6IjYwMCJ9 and place it in the directory datasets/MLROD. <br> <br>
-Run the processing.ipynb and test_processing.ipynb notebooks to generate .pkl files containing all the spectra interpolated to have a common spectral domain.
+Run the `processing.ipynb` and `test_processing.ipynb` notebooks to generate .pkl files containing all the spectra interpolated to have a common spectral domain.

 ### 4. Download the Bacteria_ID dataset
-Download it from https://github.com/csho33/bacteria-ID/blob/master/README.md and place it in the directory datasets/Bacteria_ID.
+Download it from https://github.com/csho33/bacteria-ID/blob/master/README.md and place it in the directory `datasets/Bacteria_ID`.

 ### 5. Download the API dataset
-Download it from https://springernature.figshare.com/articles/dataset/Open-source_Raman_spectra_of_chemical_compounds_for_active_pharmaceutical_ingredient_development/27931131 and place it in the directory datasets/Pharma. <br> <br>
+Download it from https://springernature.figshare.com/articles/dataset/Open-source_Raman_spectra_of_chemical_compounds_for_active_pharmaceutical_ingredient_development/27931131 and place it in the directory `datasets/Pharma/`. <br> <br>
-Run the explore.ipynb notebook to generate the .pkl files for the train, validation and test splits of the dataset.
+Run the `explore.ipynb` notebook to generate the .pkl files for the train, validation and test splits of the dataset.

 ## Training Models
-To train a model on a given dataset, execute the corresponding training module located in the results/ directory as a Python script.
+To train a model on a given dataset, execute the corresponding training module located in the `results/ directory` as a Python script.
 During training:
 <ul>
   <li>Hyperparameter tuning is performed using the validation set.</li>
-  <li>The model achieving the best validation accuracy is saved to results/trained_models/ </li>
+  <li>The model achieving the best validation accuracy is saved to `results/trained_models/` </li>
 </ul>

 ## Evaluation
-To compute test accuracy and macro F1 score, run the corresponding evaluation notebooks located in results/trained_models/. <br> <br>
+To compute test accuracy and macro F1 score, run the corresponding evaluation notebooks located in `results/trained_models/`. <br> <br>
 Ensure that the paths to the trained model checkpoints are updated appropriately before running the notebooks.